What Fertilizer Is High In Nitrogen? (14 Natural Nitrogen Sources)

 Compost provides nitrogen and other nutrients for your garden soil, and it can be made from kitchen scraps and yard waste.

-The best part about compost is that you can make your own in your backyard.
-For more information, check out my article on how to make compost.
+The best part about compost is that you can make your own in your backyard!

 Can You Have Too Much Nitrogen In Your Soil?